JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Actors

-[Actors](https://en.wikipedia.org/wiki/Actor_model) can operate as finite state machines and are more reactive than processes.
+[Actors](https://en.wikipedia.org/wiki/Actor_model) can operate as finite state machines, are more reactive than processes and can compose.
 They run as Julia tasks listening to a (message) channel.
 In order to integrate into the `DiscreteEvents` framework, they can `push!` their channels to the `clock.channel` vector.
 Then the clock will only proceed to the next event if all pushed channels are empty and the associated actors have finished processing the current event.

 !!! note "Actor support is minimal"

-    `DiscreteEvents` currently does not provide more actor support.
-See the [companion site](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/actors/) for code examples with actors and [`YAActL`](https://github.com/pbayer/YAActL.jl).
+    See the [companion site](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/actors/) for code examples with actors and [`YAActL`](https://github.com/pbayer/YAActL.jl). `YAActL` provides `register!` for integration into the `DiscreteEvents` framework.

+Despite of minimal actor support a lot can be done yet with actors.
+Actors push the boundaries of discrete event simulation.

 ## Running simulations